-- Monitoring the level of regulatory capital against the ICG on a monthly basis as part of the group management accounts; - Producing a rolling forecast, as part of the management accounts, projecting regulatory capital against the ICG for the remainder of the financial year; - As part of the budget and budget update process, forecasting regulatory capital for the following five years and comparing this to the group's ICG; - · Assessing the impact that strategic projects could have upon regulatory capital; - Submitting regulatory capital reports to the FSA on a half-yearly basis; - Assessing the appropriateness of the ICG as part of the group's ICAAP process, including stress and scenario testing, and reporting to the FSA if it is no longer considered to be appropriate.
+- Monitoring the level of regulatory capital against the ICG on a monthly basis as part of the group's management accounts; - Producing a rolling forecast, as part of the management accounts, projecting regulatory capital against the ICG for the remainder of the financial year; - As part of the budget and budget update process, forecasting regulatory capital for the following five years and comparing this to the group's ICG; - Assessing the impact that strategic projects could have upon regulatory capital; - Submitting regulatory capital reports to the FSA periodically; - Assessing the appropriateness of the ICG as part of the group's ICAAP process, including stress and scenario testing, and reporting to the FSA if it is no longer considered to be appropriate.

-3.2 Composition of regulatory capital
+3.2 Composition of regulatory capital resources

-The group's regulatory capital currently comprises tier 1 and lower tier 2 capital.
+The group's regulatory capital resources comprise tier 1 and lower tier 2 capital.
+The table below sets out the composition of the group's regulatory capital resources as at 31 December 2008: